Add To Favorites

 In temperate climates, winter brings rain, sleet, freezing rain, hail, and snow.
 How is water changed into so many different forms of precipitation?

 Why can it rain, freezing rain, sleet, hail, or snow all in one day?
 What causes precipitation to change within minutes?
-Find out, and then create a chart to show the information.
-Here are some ideas to get you started.
+Have students find out the answers and then create a chart to show the information.
+Here are some ideas for starters:

-On another sheet of paper, use Crayola Fine Line Markers to write the titles and explanations you need for your chart.
+On another sheet of paper, use Crayola Fine Line Markers to write the titles and explanations needed for the chart.
 Sections might be Warmer Air, Colder Air, Rain, Sleet, Freezing Rain, Hail, and Snow.
 Cut these out with Crayola Scissors.
-Attach them to your poster with Crayola Glue Sticks.
+Attach them to the poster with Crayola Glue Sticks.

 On another sheet of paper, use Crayola Colored Pencils to draw and color raindrops, snowflakes, and dots to signify freezing rain or sleet.
-Cut them out and glue them to your chart.
+Cut them out and glue them to the chart.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho